Photo: Nicole Duplantis

 You probably have the cutest outfit picked out for your shoot, but you should have a second (or even a third) option handy, advises Kellert, who has seen her fair share of blow-outs and spit up at shoots.
-“Babies can be messy.”16 tips for taking way better pictures of your baby
+“Babies can be messy.”

 You might have an idea pinned to Pinterest that you want to recreate, but if it’s not working for your baby, don’t push it, says Roberto Caruso, a staff photographer at Today's Parent.
 Instead, adjust your location, baby’s clothing or whatever else is necessary to make them happy.
 “You might end up with a photo that’s different from your vision, but you’ll have something that’s better than endless snaps of a screaming baby.”

 “I ban nannies, grandparents and anyone else from set,” says Scarlet O’Neill, a baby photographer based in Toronto.
 If there are too many people shouting “look here!” or just moving around behind the scenes, baby can become distracted or even anxious.
 “You want them to be focused on the person holding them in the picture or looking at Mom behind the camera—that’s how you get a really good shot,” she says.

 Close-up shots of your baby can be really sweet—but not when they’re out of focus.
 “Unless it has a macro lens, the camera on your phone isn’t made for getting super close,” says O’Neill.
 As a result, the edges of your picture can look fuzzy.
 For best results, take a step back when taking your shot.